Misery Quotes And Sayings

 ~By Richard Hooker ~

-~By Stephen Phillips ~
+~By George Grosz ~

 Let us lose none of their humble words, let us note their slightest gestures, and tell me, tell me that we will think of them together, now and later, when we realise the misery of the times and the magnitude of their sacrifice.